Note: This post may contain affiliate links! Check our disclaimer if you need more info!

 Yes, churros get their own section in this itinerary.
 Not that they need much justification but how much more iconic can you get than churros in Spain?
 And let’s be honest — churros were the real reason we chose to visit Barcelona with kids.
 [Not really but we were ridiculously excited about trying them!]

-We’d performed extremely extensive churro research prior to our trip and were fairly confident our palate was primed and ready for the chewy, sugary delicacy.
+We’d performed extremely extensive churro research prior to our trip and were pretty confident our palate was primed and ready for the chewy, sugary delicacy.
 Churreria Laietana was famed as one of the best and most authentic churro places in the city and was conveniently located within walking distance from the Barcelona Cathedral.

-DAY FOUR: Park Guell and Flytographer
+Day Four: Park Guell and Flytographer

 Both subway and bus [public metro and Barcelona Bus tour] can deliver you to Park Guell but we recommend taking a taxi if you’re with kids.
-It is approximately a 10 minute walk uphill from where the public transportation lets you off to the Monumental zone.
+It is approximately a 10-minute walk uphill from where the public transportation lets you off to the Monumental zone.
 A taxi, on the other hand, can drop you right at the entrance.
 From Passeig de Gracia, it was about 10 Euros.

 When we visited [March 2019], parts of the Monumental Zone were under construction and it was dusty so again: allergy sufferers beware.
-BUT it was 100% worth the visit as the park is jaw-droppingly beautiful.
+But it was 100% worth the visit as the park is jaw-droppingly beautiful.
 Plus, our pictures turned out fantastic!

 Flytographer in Barcelona

-A professional photoshoot with Flytographer is an annual tradition in our family and we didn’t want to miss the opportunity in Barcelona.
+A professional photo shoot with Flytographer is an annual tradition in our family and we didn’t want to miss the opportunity in Barcelona.
 We chose Park Guell as the location of our Barcelona photoshoot and now that we’ve visited the city, it was the right choice!
 We chose an early time to avoid the crowds.
 There are a few people in our pictures but not enough to be a hindrance.

-Our Flytographer session was a 30 minute session with Natalia — a young, bubbly photographer that the kids adored.
+Our Flytographer session was a 30-minute session with Natalia — a young, bubbly photographer that the kids adored.
 We highly recommend her for a Barcelona photoshoot; just have an idea of what poses you would like to get as a family to help guide the session.

-After our Barcelona photoshoot was complete, we rented a car and headed to Valencia!
+After our Barcelona photo shoot was complete, we rented a car and headed to Valencia!

 See everything we saw during our trip to Barcelona with kids on The Spring Break Family Youtube channel!